tumagonx/nwjs_docs_old/App.md

 Quit current app.
 This method will **not** send `close` event to windows and app will just quit quietly.

+### clearCache()

+Clear the HTTP cache in memory and the one on disk.
+This method call is synchronized.

 ## Events

 Following events can be listened by using `App.on()` function, for more information on how to receive events, you can visit [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter).